BGomez77/DatoFutbol/README.md

 # DatoFutbol
-The official repository of the project Dato Fútbol (Twitter: @DatoFutbol_cl)
+The official repository of the project Dato Fútbol (web: datofutbol.cl + Twitter: @DatoFutbol_cl)

 Here you can find the databases and respective processing codes related to some analysis.